6 nimmt!: End of the game

 At the end of a round, each player counts the cattle heads on the cards gathered from the table during the round.
 The score of each player is collected on the paper and a new hand starts.

 The game ends when a player collects a total of 66 or more cattle heads.
 The winner is the player who has collected the fewest cattle heads.

 Variations

 6 nimmt!
 Taktik / Take 5 Tactics

 To make the game more complex, if there are fewer than 10 players, before starting, remove from the deck the cards higher than 10n + 4 (where n is the number of players).
-E.g. with 5 player you will use only the cards from 1 to 54, excluding the cards from 55 to 104, with 7 player only the cards from 1 to 74 are used.
+For example, with 5 players, only the cards from 1 to 54 are used; cards 55 to 104 are excluded.
+With 7 players, only cards 1 to 74 are used.
 The other rules are unchanged.

 This variation is more strategic than the basic rules since it is possible to know which cards have been already played and which ones are available to other players.